 “How many times have you looked at the project that has been assigned to you and think “this should have been stifled at birth”?
 The projects that don’t help an organisation on towards its objectives, that only serve to increase the budget of the manager in charge, or that pull in the opposite direction to everyone else causing disruption?

-Claire Dellar tackles this with aplomb, in her webinar presented on Monday 15 June 2020.
+Claire Dellar tackles this with aplomb.
 She recognises that the people who shout loudest, the people who can get a pet project (or as I call them, “ego projects”) through are often people with a lot of influence, so she doesn’t go head on.
 To quote her own words:

 If investment decisions are made based on who does the best ‘puppy dog eyes’ (or barks the loudest) how do you keep the pet projects out of your portfolio and concentrate on your most valuable initiatives?”

 Claire highlighted that a key job for the benefits manager is to keep everyone’s eyes on the organisation’s (and other stakeholders’) objectives.
 If projects aren’t helping to achieve the objectives, then why are we investing in them, in whatever form that investment takes?